Murder of Helén Nilsson: Arrests

 A number of arrests were made over the years.
-On 22 March, only two days after the abduction and while the search was still on, a man living in the same area as Helén was interrogated by the police and had his home searched.
+On 22 March, only two days after the abduction and while the search was still on, a man living in the same area as Nilsson was interrogated by the police and had his home searched.
 He could not present an alibi but he was never declared a suspect of the crime.

 In 2002, the case was reopened with the intention of reviewing all the interrogation transcripts, letters and other available data.
 One revisited lead consisted of a man who was reported to have attempted a couple of rapes during the 1980s and who lived in the area.
-He had been with his cousin during the day of Helén's disappearing and the two men presented very different views on what they had been doing on that day.
+He had been with his cousin during the day of Nilsson's disappearing and the two men presented very different views on what they had been doing on that day.
 During the new investigations, a number of girls who had lived in the area and been 10 years old at some point during the eighties were questioned, and six of them mentioned being harassed or assaulted by the man.

-It could be established in 1989, that the two men had been at the grocery store at the same time that Helén was in the area and they had been spotted in their car, signalling with full beams and in other aspects behaving "very strange".
+It could be established in 1989, that the two men had been at the grocery store at the same time that Nilsson was in the area and they had been spotted in their car, signalling with full beams and in other aspects behaving "very strange".

 Several other observations of the two cousins prompted the investigators to detain the two men in 2002.
 Eventually, the prosecutor determined that there was no reason to keep them in custody and they were let go.

 Use of new technology

-A small amount of sperm was found on Helén's body and was sent to the forensic laboratory in Linköping.
+A small amount of sperm was found on Nilsson's body and was sent to the forensic laboratory in Linköping.
 In 1989, however, the techniques used were not advanced enough to be able to get any information out of such small amounts, so the sample was frozen.
 In 2002, during the reopening of the case, the sample was sent to Forensic Science Service in Birmingham, United Kingdom, and in August 2003, the DNA profile was received.

 In April 2004, a group of 29 men that had appeared in the investigation was selected.
 The purpose was to conduct interrogations and to ask the men to voluntarily provide DNA samples.
 There were no priority differences within the group apart from the strategy of starting with those living closest.
 It had been rumoured over the years that confessed, (but later disproved) serial killer Thomas Quick (Sture Bergwall) was involved in the murder and although the police had no interest in him, he was allowed to leave a sample by his own initiative in order to rule him out.
 A match was reported on 23 June 2004, and Olsson was arrested the same evening.